camunda/camunda-docs-manual/content/webapps/cockpit/dashboard.md

 ---

-The dashboard of Cockpit is your entry point for process monitoring.
+The dashboard of Cockpit is the entry point for process monitoring.
 It comes with pre-installed plugins, which let you see deployed process and decision defintions.
 Additional [plugins]({{< relref "webapps/cockpit/extend/plugins.md" >}}) can be added to the dashboard.

 # Deployed Processes

 {{< img src="../img/cockpit-process-definition-state.png" title="Deployed Processes" >}}

-With this plugin you can easily observe the state of a processes definition.
+With this plugin you can easily observe the state of a process definition.
 Green and red dots signalize running and [failed jobs][failed-jobs].
 At this observing level a red dot signifies that there is at least one process instance or a sub process instance which has an unresolved incident.
-You can localize the problem by using the [Process Definition View][process-definition-view].
+You can localize the problem by using the [process definition view][process-definition-view].

 {{< img src="../img/cockpit-deployed-processes.png" title="Rendered Process Preview" >}}

-You can also switch to the preview tab which includes the rendered process model of each deployed process.
+You can also switch to the preview tab which displays the rendered process model of each deployed process.
 Additionally, you get information about how many instances of the process are currently running and about the process state.
 Green and red dots signalize running and [failed jobs][failed-jobs].
-Click on the model to go to the [Process Definition View][process-definition-view].
+Click on the model to go to the [process definition view][process-definition-view].

 [process-definition-view]: {{< relref "webapps/cockpit/bpmn/process-definition-view.md" >}}